alexpetros/fetchtmx/README.md

 available for use by anyone, especially including bigskysoftware.

 ## What license is this available under?
 BSD 2-Clause, same as htmx.
-The tests are lifted directly from that repo and are being modified for use in this project.
+The tests are based on the tests from the htmx and are being modified for use in this project.
 The `htmx.js` source file is my own, but licensed under the same terms.